jasonish/docker-suricata/README.md

 The will execute `suricata-update` in the same container that is running Suricata (note `--name=suricata`), then signal Suricata to reload its rules with `suricatasc -c reload-rules`.

+## Tools

+### run-pcapfile.py

+Run Suricata on a pcap file using a local pcap file and logging to a local directory.

+Example:

+    ./tools/run-pcapfile.py -r /path/to/input.pcap -l ./log -- -k none